Minions: The release date of group, trailer, story and more

 Good news for aunts who love Fb memes!

-Common Footage has ordered a sequel to the animated hit minions, Initially often known as Minions 2The sequel has now been officially synchronized Minions: the rise of the group, Minions, the small bean-like yellow creatures that were first seen in 2010 Despicable Me, appeared in every episode.
+Common Photos is ready to reveal a sequel to the animated hit minions, Initially often known as Minions 2The sequel has now been officially synchronized Minions: the rise of the group, Minions, the little bean-like yellow creatures that were first seen in 2010 Despicable Me, appeared in every episode.
 This contains Dispicable Me 2.
 I am incorrigible 3and her first solo go-round in 2015.

-Because the title says Minions: The Rise of Gru the “story of origin” would be authentic Despicable Me Villain / protagonist Gru (premiered by Steve Carell) and meet the Minions first encounter with younger Felonious Gru.
+Because the title says Minions: The Rise of Gru would be the “origin story” from unique Despicable Me Villain / protagonist Gru (premiered by Steve Carell) and watch the Minions’ first encounter with the younger Felonious Gru.

 More information: Inspection of Commons Upcoming Franchise Slate

-Kyle Balda and Brad Ableson will direct and Illuminination and Common Footage will produce and distribute the film.
-In addition, it can be heard that Mattel takes care of common footage in order to develop Legos that are mainly based on new minions from the film.
-So … look ahead!
+Kyle Balda and Brad Ableson will direct and Illuminination and Common Photos will produce and distribute the film.
+In addition, it should be mentioned that Mattel takes care of common photos to develop Legos that are mainly based on new minions from the film.
+So … sit up for it!

 Minions: The rise of the group trailer